canonical/certification-docs/Policy_Guide.rst

 USB Testing
 -----------
-USB Testing requires at least one USB stick for each type of port (USB2, USB3).
-Thus if a SUT has both USB2 and USB3 ports, you will need one USB2 and one USB3 thumb drive plugged into the appropriate port prior to testing.
+USB Testing requires at least one USB stick matching the fastest type of port (USB2, USB3).
+Thus if a SUT has both USB2 and USB3 ports, you will need at least one USB3 thumb drive plugged into the appropriate port prior to testing.

 Network Testing
 ---------------